-While heterogeneous mean field SDEs \cite{bayraktar2025graphon} and games \cite{neuman2024stochastic,xu2025lqgmfg} with common noise have been studied, we observe that mean-field control with common noise is wide open. \paragraph{Literature: infinite-dimensional mean-field control and games.} On the other hand, extensions of standard mean-field theory have also been proposed for mean field games, mean field control and optimal control of stochastic interacting particle systems in infinite dimensional spaces.
-Indeed, results have been obtained for mean field games on Hilbert spaces in \cite{federico_gozzi_ghilli_2024,federico_gozzi_swiech_2024,liu_firoozi_2024,firoozi_kratsios_yang_2025,fouque_zhang_2018,ricciardi_rosestolato_2024}, for mean field control on Hilbert spaces in \cite{cosso_gozzi_kharroubi_pham_rosestolato,defeo_gozzi_swiech_wessels,djehiche_gozzi_zanco_zanella_2022,dumitrescu_oksendal_sulem_2018,gozzi_masiero_rosestolato_2024,spille_stannat_2025,tang_meng_wang_2019}.
-We refer to \cite{shi_wang_yong_2013} for mean field control of stochastic Volterra integral equations and to \cite{buckdahn_li_li_xing_2025,ren_tan_touzi_yang_2023} for path-dependent mean-field control and games.
-However, we remark that the infinite-dimensional nature of these formulations is very different than the ones modeling heterogeneity recalled in the previous paragraph, as here the goal is to model an infinite-dimensional system under homogeneity and anonymity.
+While heterogeneous mean-field SDEs \cite{bayraktar2025graphon} and games \cite{neuman2024stochastic,xu2025lqgmfg} with common noise have been studied, we observe that mean-field control with common noise remains largely open. \paragraph{Literature: infinite-dimensional mean-field control and games.} On the other hand, extensions of standard mean-field theory have also been proposed for mean-field games, mean-field control and optimal control of stochastic interacting particle systems in infinite-dimensional spaces.
+Indeed, results have been obtained for mean-field games on Hilbert spaces in \cite{federico_gozzi_ghilli_2024,federico_gozzi_swiech_2024,liu_firoozi_2024,firoozi_kratsios_yang_2025,fouque_zhang_2018,ricciardi_rosestolato_2024}, for mean-field control on Hilbert spaces in \cite{cosso_gozzi_kharroubi_pham_rosestolato,defeo_gozzi_swiech_wessels,djehiche_gozzi_zanco_zanella_2022,dumitrescu_oksendal_sulem_2018,gozzi_masiero_rosestolato_2024,spille_stannat_2025,tang_meng_wang_2019}.
+We refer to \cite{shi_wang_yong_2013} for mean-field control of stochastic Volterra integral equations and to \cite{buckdahn_li_li_xing_2025,ren_tan_touzi_yang_2023} for path-dependent mean-field control and games.
+However, we remark that the infinite-dimensional nature of these formulations is very different from the ones modeling heterogeneity recalled in the previous paragraph, as here the goal is to model an infinite-dimensional system under homogeneity and anonymity.

 \paragraph{Our theoretical contributions.}